artur-ciocanu/launch.en/help/launch-reference/client-side-information/asynchronous-deployment.md

    <script type="text/javascript">_satellite.pageBottom();</script>
    ```

-   This code tells tags that the browser parser has reached the bottom of the page.
-Because tags likely will not have loaded and executed before this time, calling `_satellite.pageBottom()` results in an error and the Page Bottom event type may not behave as expected.
+   This code tells Platform that the browser parser has reached the bottom of the page.
+It is likely that tags will not have loaded and executed before this time, therefore calling `_satellite.pageBottom()` results in an error and the Page Bottom event type may not behave as expected.